Marion Tampon-Lajarriette

 portfolio.pdf

-In 2016/2017 she is awarded the one year residency at ISR Swiss Institute in Rome, and is taking part of Swiss Art Awards in Basel.
-In 2013, she was awarded the Société des Arts grant and the FCAC-Geneva grant and residency in NYC.
-In 2009, she first participated to the Swiss Art Awards in Basel and received the Swiss Art Award.
-The artist’s bilingual monograph «Paramnesia» was edited in 2013 by SAV-Fondation Ahead in Geneva (70p, fr/en, texts of Christophe Kihm and Elie During, Marie Villemin and Marie-Léa Zwahlen).
-In 2020 her second monograph is launched : « Echos » edited by Casa Grande (331 pages, English/French/Spanish/Italian, texts by Cristóbal Barria, Mark Lewis, Beau Rhee, Lucille Ulrich, Valeria Venditti).
-She is represented by Galerie Laurence Bernard in Geneva.
+The artist’s first monograph «Paramnesia» was edited in 2013 by SAV-Fondation Ahead in Geneva (70p, fr/en, texts of Christophe Kihm and Elie During, Marie Villemin and Marie-Léa Zwahlen).
+Her second monograph, Echos, was published in 2020 by Casa Grande (331 pages, English/French/Spanish/Italian, texts by Cristóbal Barria, Mark Lewis, Beau Rhee, Lucille Ulrich, Valeria Venditti).